 How To Tour The Inside of Buckingham Palace

 Buckingham Palace has 775 rooms, including 240 Royal, guest, and staff bedrooms, 92 offices, 78 bathrooms, and 19 State rooms.
 The State Rooms inside Buckingham Palace are open to visitors for 10 weeks each summer and on selected dates during winter and spring.
-The Queen’s private living spaces are not open to the public.
+The King’s private living spaces are not open to the public.

-The State Rooms are the public rooms in the palace where the Queen and members of the Royal Family receive and entertain guests on ceremonial and official occasions.
+The State Rooms are the public rooms in the palace where the King and members of the Royal Family receive and entertain guests on ceremonial and official occasions.
 Rooms you will tour after entering via the opulent, red-carpeted Grand Staircase include the White Drawing Room, the Throne Room, the Ballroom, and the Picture Gallery.

 You need to purchase tickets for the State Rooms tour in advance.
 Tickets can be booked online.
 Arrive at least 10 minutes before your entry time.
 You will go through airport-style security.
 Complimentary multimedia guides are provided.
 Photographs are not allowed.
 Wear comfortable shoes as there is a fair bit of walking involved.
 The Royal Collection Trust recommends you allow up to 2 hours and 30 minutes for your State Rooms tour.
 One of the available ticketing options allows you to add a 45-minute guided tour of Buckingham Palace Gardens to your State Rooms visit.

 Can I See The King At Buckingham Palace?

 The nursery-rhyme cat may have had a look at the queen, but you are unlikely to see the now King when you visit Buckingham Palace.
 State Room tours are scheduled when the King is not in residence.
 When the King is at home at Buckingham Palace, you’ll see his flag, the Royal Standard, flying from the flagpole on top of the palace.